brackendev/ALCameraViewController/README.md

 * Significant updates to the presentation of the image, scrolling, and cropping to fix inconsistencies especially when switching between portrait and landscape.
 See source file for full details.
 * Allow zooming in on the image during cropping
+* Rotate button to rotate the image 90 degrees clockwise on each press

 ## Example